LLNL/Analytic_Deflection_of_Asteroids_by_NEDs/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contributing to the project, and the process for submitting pull requests to us.

+## Code of Conduct

+Our code of conduct is available at [Code of Conduct](CODE_OF_CONDUCT.md).

 ## Authors